 Top 10 Tips for Volunteering

 Volunteering is about more than just giving up a few hours or days of your time.
 It's a way for you to bring glory to God by utilizing the skills and talents He has blessed you with.
-You get to connect with people and cultures outside your own, and in the process, discover more about the world God created.
+You get to connect with new people and, in the process, discover more about the world God created.
 Volunteering is an exciting experience that carries with it a multitude of blessings and memories for the person who decides to serve their neighbor in Christ-like love.
 We want you to have the best volunteering experience possible, which is why we have pulled together our top ten tips for volunteering.

 Top 10 tips for Volunteering